 A mileage reimbursement program can be key for many businesses.
-But, often employees ask, "What expenses does a mileage reimbursement cover?"
-Let's go over that, as well as some tips for a great reimbursement program.
+But, often employees ask, "What does mileage reimbursement cover?"
+People who ask this question often have questions about specific expenses, like “does mileage reimbursement cover gas?” or “does mileage reimbursement cover wear and tear?”
+Let's go over the expenses covered, as well as some tips for a great reimbursement program.

 There's no mileage reimbursement law that forces businesses to pay employees for driving.
 But, California and Massachusetts have rules which require a mileage reimbursement.
 There are also labor laws which may force businesses to reimburse some drives.
 Employers will offer a mileage reimbursement to attract and retain workers.
 It's easiest to peg the rate to the standard mileage rate of 53.5 cents per business mile in 2017.
 But, the government doesn't require this.
 If employees are reimbursed less than that rate, they may deduct the difference.
 This applies if they itemize their deductions and it exceeds 2 percent of their AGI.